andygrunwald/go-jira/README.md

 }
 ```

-#### Authenticate with session cookie [DEPRECATED]

-Jira [deprecated this authentication method.](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/)  It's not longer available for use.
+#### Basic (self-hosted Jira)

+Password-based API authentication works for self-hosted Jira **only**, and has been [deprecated for users of Atlassian Cloud](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/).

+The above token authentication example may be used, substituting a user's password for a generated token.

 #### Authenticate with OAuth